LogmeinRescue/iOS-SDK/README.md

 ## Installation

+Our repository is using git-lfs for binary files in our frameworks.
+Please install git-lfs before and clone the repository or install via CocoaPods.

 ### By CocoaPods

 You can use Rescue SDK via [CocoaPods](http://cocoapods.org).
 Add each modules you'd like to use to your `Podfile`: